-The treatment recommended for your shoulder pain will depend on the cause.
+The treatment recommended for shoulder pain will depend on the cause.

-If your shoulder pain is due to minor injury, you may be able to organise some treatments at home yourself.
-In the first few days after an injury, putting a cold pack on the sore area (e.g. for 10 to 20 minutes, 3 times a day) can help to reduce inflammation.
-After that, a hot pack can be used to help relax your shoulder muscles.
+In the first few days after an injury, putting a cold pack on the sore area (for 10 to 20 minutes, 3 times a day) can help to reduce inflammation.
+After that, a hot pack can be used to help relax the shoulder muscles.

 Pain relievers or anti-inflammatory medications may also help control the pain.